drewry/robin/README.md

 Robin uses a gossip-based consensus mechanism to broadcast messages in a decentralized network.
 The [gossip protocol (aka the epidemic protocol)](https://en.wikipedia.org/wiki/Gossip_protocol) is used to disseminated information about known state to the other members of a network.
 This means that there isn't a single point of failure and any node can participate freely.

-The main components are the architecture are as follows:
+The main components of the architecture are as follows:

 - __User:__  which is verified with [WebAuthn](https://webauthn.io/) and generates a `publicKey`.
 - __User Device:__  which can be either a smart phone or a computer navigating to a compatible browser.
-- __Web App:__ which is a web application (HTML/CSS/JS) hosted in [IPFS](https://ipfs.tech/).
+- __Web App:__ which is a web application (HTML/CSS/JS) that can be hosted in [IPFS](https://ipfs.tech/).
 - __Relay Server:__ which is a server implementing the gossip-protocol to relay state between nodes.

 ![Robin architecture](./docs/assets/images/architecture.png)

-A `node` means the combined stack of a user, public key for the user, the user's device and the instance of the web application running on the user's device.
-All communication with nodes are handled through network calls made from the node to the relay server.
-The relay server maintains a list of nodes it has recently communicated with via health checks within the last few seconds.
-Upon each healthy response from a node, the relay server sends back any requests and responses that have been made to other nodes as the intermediator.
+A `node` means the combined stack of a user, public key, user's device and instance of the web application running on the user's device.
+All communication between nodes are handled through network calls made from the node to the relay server.
+The relay server maintains a list of nodes it has recently communicated with via health checks.
+Upon each healthy response from a node, the relay server as the intermediator to send any requests/responses that have been made by other nodes.

-Relay servers are also capable of finding other relay servers to reach consensus on gossip state which is then passed along to the nodes.
-Nodes are not required to send the entire gossip state each request but can use a truncated version of the most recent confirmed states.
+Relay servers are also capable of communicating with other relay servers to reach consensus on gossip state.
+Nodes are not required to send the entire state each request but can use a truncated version of the most recent confirmed states.
 Messages are not validated until multiple nodes confirm and agree on the state.
-If consensus cannot be met as there is disagreement about the most recent verified message, the nodes will revert back to the previously agreed state.
+If consensus cannot be met, as there is disagreement about the most recent verified message, then nodes will revert back to the previously agreed state.

 ## Relay Incentives

 Why run a relay server?
-Relay servers will be given the opportunity to show a promoted message every 100 messages relayed to nodes.
+Relay servers will be given the opportunity to show a promoted message every hundred or so messages relayed to a node.
 Relay servers are able to determine on their own how these promoted messages are selected, such as through an incentive program that they run.

 ## Voting, Moderation and Reputation

 Voting is a critical aspect of this system, not simply as a general feature for sending out polls to followers, but also as a mechanism for moderation.
-If any message, including promoted messages, is deemed against the network's Code of Conduct, then a user can flag the message.
-This flag will then be sent as an event to other nodes whereas other users will have the opportunity to agree with the flag or not.
-If consensus is met on the flag being valid, then the message will be removed from the network.
+If any message, including a promoted message, is deemed against the network's Code of Conduct, then a user can flag the message.
+This flag will then be sent as an event to other users where they will have the opportunity to agree with the flag or not.
+If consensus is met on the flag's validity, then the message will be hidden (or removed) from the network.
 The author of the message will also receive a penalty on their reputation score.

 ## Why not [Insert Alternative]?